MovieLabs/mddf/mddf-lib/doc/developers/FAQ.md

 ### 4. How do you update the global ratings DB?

 Add the XML file to the `com.movielabs.mddf.resources` package and then update `MddfContext.CUR_RATINGS_VER`

+### 5. How to coordinate new releases:

+* the `mddf.lib.version` in all the `pom.xml` files needs to be set correctly.
+* In addition to being available via GitHub,  `mdsdf-lib` will be available vai Maven Central.
+Release to the central repository is handled by the Maven build process for mddf-lib.
+* The file `mddf/binaries/status.json` should always be updated to contain the `build.properties` for the most recent stable release.
+This file is used by the `UpdateMgr` to determine if a user should be informed that a more recent version is available.